Loyola University Chicago

 Paralegal Profession

-The U.S. Bureau of Labor Statistics estimates that employment of paralegals will increase by 15% between 2016 and 2026 (Occupational Outlook Handbook, May 14, 2018).
+The U.S. Bureau of Labor Statistics estimates that there are over 10,000 paralegal positions in the Chicago metro area.
+The average wage for paralegals in Chicago is $65,450 (Bureau of Labor Statistics, 2023).
 Paralegals work in law firms, corporations, banks, insurance and real estate agencies, title companies, courts, and government offices.

 Disclaimer: Paralegals may not provide legal services directly to the public except as authorized by law.

 Unlike lawyers, paralegals are not licensed or regulated by any government entity.
 They may apply for jobs in any state.
-Currently, only California has a law specifying who may use the title of paralegal.
 Some states offer voluntary certification or registration programs for paralegals.

-Employers in the Chicago area increasingly prefer paralegals with a bachelor’s degree and a paralegal certificate from a reputable ABA-approved paralegal program.
+Employers in the Chicago area prefer paralegals with a bachelor’s degree and a paralegal certificate from an ABA-approved paralegal program.

 Loyola offers customized paralegal certificates, providing students with the high-level skills in demand in 21st century sophisticated legal practices: